 - A New Take on Bedding – a move away from traditional municipal bedding schemes, this talk shows you a modern way to use annuals, biennials, tender perennials and bulbs in the garden for vibrant borders throughout the season.

-- New for 2019: ‘Creating Beautiful Borders’ – Covering the principles of good border design: structure, balance, maintenance and above all the plants themselves – which to choose and inspiring ways to combine them.
+- ‘Creating Beautiful Borders’ – Covering the principles of good border design: structure, balance, maintenance and above all the plants themselves – which to choose and inspiring ways to combine them.

-- New for 2019: ‘Gardening with Grasses’ – Nevermind a manicured lawn, perennial grasses have so much more to offer our gardens.
+- ‘Gardening with Grasses’ – Nevermind a manicured lawn, perennial grasses have so much more to offer our gardens.
 An introduction to the beauty and variety of this wonderful group of garden plants.

-- New for 2019: ‘A Wild Goose Chase’ – From setting up a small specialist nursery to taking on the restoration of a derelict walled garden and its glasshouses.
+- ‘A Wild Goose Chase’ – From setting up a small specialist nursery to taking on the restoration of a derelict walled garden and its glasshouses.
 The trials and tribulations and the joys of living the dream.